RealEstateCore/rec/OntologyDecisionRecords/ODR 000: Use of Ontology Decision Records (ODRs).md

+# ODR 000: Use of Ontology Decision Records (ODRs)

 ## Context

 As RealEstateCore ontology evolves and gains widespread adoption, it is crucial to have a clear and consistent way to capture and communicate the decisions made about it.
 These decisions affect the structure, relationships, and semantics of the concepts that define RealEstateCore.
 Therefore, we have decided to adopt Ontology Decision Records (ODRs) as a way to document and share ontology-related decisions.